From bare cable to completed lead: crimp terminating an Anderson plug.

 Inner Jacket Stripper

 The two inner cores have their own insulation which must also be stripped.
-Here we are using a Weicon 51000005 (centre, bottom).
+In this example of wiring an Anderson plug we are using a Weicon 51000005 (centre, bottom).

 A broad, flat-blade screwdriver is used to seat the Anderson contacts into the housing.